-According to the 1992 census, agricultural land use accounts for approximately 30% of the county's total land area including 673 farms, averaging 115 acres in size.
-Approximately one fourth of these farms were between 50 and 100 acres in size.
+According to the 1997 census, agricultural land use accounts for approximately 31% of the county's total land area including 621 farms, averaging 116 acres in size.
+A Approximately 457 or 74% of these farms were between 10 and 179 acres in size, of which 204 or 33% were 10-49 acres and 253 or 41% were 50-179 acres.
 The major farm crops grown in the county in recent years have been tobacco, soybeans, corn, wheat and hay.
 Some of the farms in the northwest portion of the county are operated by the Amish and Mennonite communities, whose farmers market is well known in the region.
 Farming represents a valued way of life.
-It is these farms and the extensive areas of forest which provide the rural character so valued by old and new residents of the county.
+It is these farms and the extensive areas of forest, which provide the rural character so valued by old and new residents of the county.

-Farmland, which is typically flat and well-drained, generally proves easy to convert to residential development.
+Farmland, which is typically flat and well drained, generally proves easy to convert to residential development.
 The proximity of much of the county's farmland to Three Notch Road increases its susceptibility to development pressures.
 If farming is to be retained as an important county industry and way of life over the coming decades, it will be necessary to enhance and enforce controls to protect existing farms and areas with highly productive soils from suburban sprawl, and actively promote incentives for continued use of these lands for farming purposes.
-Of particular importance will be maintaining levels of farming activities that will support the kinds of farm supply centers necessary to day-to-day operations.
+Of particular importance will be maintaining levels of farming activities that will support the kinds of farm supply centers necessary to day-today operations.